pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 `@FindBy` accepts all the ways of locating elements previously discussed (like tag names and CSS selectors).

-The `PageFactory` object instantiates a page object (if a class object is passed instead of an instance), finds its annotated fields and then, initialize them to the associated elements of the page.
+The `PageFactory` object instantiates a page object (if a class object is passed instead of an instance), finds its annotated fields, and then initializes them to the associated elements of the page.

 By default, the name of the field in the Java class is assumed to be the ID or name of the element on the page.
-But you can either use this annotation by specifying one of the location strategies with an appropriate value (like `id` in the example above) or by specifying both `how` and `using` this way:
+But you can use this annotation by specifying either one of the location strategies with an appropriate value (like `id` in the example above) or both `how` and `using`.

+Check this out:
 ```java
 @FindBy(how = How.ID, using = "editor_1-1")
 private WebElement textBox;